Esri/i3s-spec/README.md

 - Deprecated [SharedResource](docs/1.7/sharedResource.cmn.md) - sharedResource properties are readily available in the node index resource.
 - New [tooling to validate existing slpk](i3s_converter/i3s_converter_ReadMe.md) and convert Integrated Mesh or 3D Object scene layers to I3S 1.7.

 I3S specification version 1.7 is backwards compatible with I3S Version 1.6 and is currently supported by ArcGIS Pro 2.4 and ArcGIS Online.
-More support of I3S 1.7 across the ArcGIS platform will role out in upcoming releases.
+More support of I3S 1.7 across the ArcGIS platform will roll out in upcoming releases.

 ### Version 2.0